awgil/ffxiv_bossmod/README.md

    4. Stop replay recording (hit "Stop Recording")
    5. Find the logs (typically at `C:\Users\username\AppData\Roaming\XIVLauncher\dalamud.log`)
    6. Find the replay (typically at `C:\Users\username\AppData\Roaming\XIVLauncher\pluginConfigs\BossMod\replays`)
 3. Create a [new issue](https://github.com/awgil/ffxiv_bossmod/issues/new/choose) on GitHub, provide a detailed description of the problem (including steps to reproduce the issue), and attach the logs and replay

 **Do not** create GitHub issues to request new modules, ask questions, etc. Discord is much more convenient for these kinds of things.

 **Do** create GitHub issues for very concrete bugs (if you have replays, logs, or an easy way to reproduce what is obviously a problem) or very specific feature requests (please discuss in Discord first to understand whether there's any interest in it).

+# Contributing

+One of the best ways to contribute to Boss Mod is by making modules for boss fights.
+If you are looking for which bosses don't have modules, you can look in the `/BossMod/Modules` folder of the repository.
+To make modules, it's suggested to follow the [Making a Module](https://github.com/awgil/ffxiv_bossmod/wiki/Making-a-Module) guide on the repo's wiki, as well as the [Making a Module: What kind of attacks exist?](https://github.com/awgil/ffxiv_bossmod/wiki/Making-a-Module:-What-kind-of-attacks-exist%3F) wiki entry.
+There are quite a few people in the Discord server who know how to make modules, so feel free to ask for help there.